If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 And now it’s time for my scolding.
 Merde.
 Merde.
 Merde.

 ‘One moment.’
-Fleur sighed and kicked her crumpled dress into the bathroom, then shoved her shoes back into the small cupboard beside the door and flicked her wand at the door’s lock.
+Fleur sighed and kicked her crumpled dress into the bathroom, shoving her shoes back into the small cupboard beside the door and flicking her wand at the door’s lock.
 ‘Come in, Madame.’

 Madame Maxime swept into the room and took a seat in the corner.
 ‘I did not see you return from the castle after the Yule Ball.’